-The Veronika String Quartet is firmly established in the Russian lineage, and its members represent training from the Gnessin Academy of Music, the Moscow State Conservatory and the Juilliard School.
+The Veronika String Quartet is firmly established in the Russian lineage, and its members represent training from the Gnessin Academy of Music and the Moscow State Conservatory.
 The quartet counts Valentin Berlinsky, formerly of the Borodin Quartet, and Henry Meyer, formerly of the LaSalle Quartet, as its primary influences, and it has created a unique bridge between its rich heritage and the western tradition through studies under Isaac Stern, Natalia Gutman, and members of the Guarneri, Ysaye, Cleveland, and Tokyo quartets.

 The Veronika String Quartet is widely acclaimed for the purity of its interpretations of the Russian masterworks, from Tchaikovsky to Shostakovich, Schnittke, and beyond.
 Its performances of the complete canon of the quartet repertory, coupled with its devotion to the modernist idiom, have resulted in a discography of nine recordings on Carlton Classics and Vienna Modern Masters, featuring an impressive array of works ranging from W.A.
 Mozart to Augusta Read Thomas.

 The Veronika String Quartet continues to endear itself to audiences and music lovers in Ohio and Colorado, where it is a vital agent in the invigoration of the arts.
 By recording and broadcasting for Colorado Public Radio and by presenting thematically adventurous concert series in both Colorado Springs and Pueblo, these veteran performers have single-handedly revitalized the chamber music scene in the region.
 The Veronika String Quartet has held artistic posts at Colorado State University and at Ohio's Lancaster Music Festival, where it currently performs as quartet-in-residence.
 Musicians of the group were thrilled to start a perfrormance residency at the Colorado College in the fall of 2019.
 The quartet's commitment to the applied training of emerging young musicians is well-known, and the quartet's idealism and its ambassadorship for music prompted the Colorado Springs Gazette to remark, "The Veronika String Quartet shared an insight into the human condition that is strictly the domain of great art and music."